Medical Doctor trained in an EU or EEA Member State

 Applying for the right to practise

-Fill in the application form (pdf) (in finnish).
+Fill in the application form (pdf).
 Send the application and appendices to Valvira as e-mail attachments or by mail.
 The processing period is calculated from the time when Valvira has received all the required documents.

 Send your completed application and appendices by e-mail to: [email protected].